mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 og:
   image: /assets/images/posts/2022-10-12-making-a-strategic-bet-on-rust/og-image.jpg
 tagline: |
   <p>Edge computing has seen a big rise over the past few years.
-There's a bunch of providers that have edge function offering which typically is based on V8.
-As V8 support WASM, it's possible to run code written in Rust (and compiled to WASM) on those edge functions.
+There are a bunch of providers that have edge function offering which typically is based on V8.
+As V8 supports WASM, it's possible to run code written in Rust (and compiled to WASM) on those edge functions.
 When we were looking to move our old service that handled submissions of our <a href="/contact/">contact form</a> off of AWS Lambda (which is famous for having high latency), writing it in Rust and running it on the edge seemed like an exciting option.</p>

 image: "/assets/images/posts/2022-10-12-making-a-strategic-bet-on-rust/mainmatter-loves-rust.png"
 imageAlt: "TODO"
 ---

 If you want to send emails, you'll typically use a third party service for that.
-There's many options that all have their pros and cons – we chose [Sendgrid](http://sendgrid.com).
+There are many options that all have their pros and cons – we chose [Sendgrid](http://sendgrid.com).
 Whatever service you end up choosing, they'll provide some kind of HTTP API for sending emails.
 In the case of Sendgrid that looks roughly like this: